 different from the farming context.
 Prepare your planting space by ensuring the

 area is free of weeds and debris.
-Incorporate well- rotted organic matter such
+You should also ensure the soil is fine to enable seed germination and good plant growth then incorporate well- rotted organic matter such

 as compost or rotted manure to enhance fertility.